The PARADIGM project II: The lifetimes and quenching of satellites in Milky Way-mass haloes: The fates of MW satellites

 \subsubsection{Disruption timescales}

 The previous results already provided approximate bounds for satellite disruption timescales.
 In this section, we directly compare the time intervals over which the satellites are disrupted in order to understand the differences and similarities between the two models.
 Satellites selected at a given epoch may have been accreted at varying times before this epoch.
 Hence, to predict how long a satellite can survive inside a MW host before being disrupted, we must account for their accretion times.
 In Fig.~\ref{fig:TDisruptMeanAcc1Rvir}, we show the disruption timescales since the time of accretion for satellites selected at a given epoch.
-For each satellite, the overall disruption timescale is defined as (the time from the current epoch to disruption) + (the time from accretion to the current epoch).
+For each satellite, the overall disruption timescale is defined as the time between accretion and disruption (reminder that the selection epoch is not the same as the accretion time).
 Only satellites that have been disrupted by $z=0$ are included in the samples.
 We combine satellites from all merger scenarios for improved statistics, but will return to the effect of merger and assembly history in the following sections.
 The datapoints and errorbars indicate the median and $16^{\rm th}-84^{\rm th}$ percentile ranges of the stacked distributions.

 The figure shows that the median values, and even ranges of disruption times for low-mass satellites are nearly identical between \tng{} and \vgn{} until $z=0.8$, rising from 1-2~Gyr at early times to $\sim6$~Gyr.
 At later times, while the disruption timescales for \vgn{} low-mass satellites remain roughly constant at $\sim6$~Gyr, the \tng{} ones are roughly constant at $\sim7$~Gyr.
 This is consistent with the \tng{} low-mass satellites having slightly lower disruption fractions compared to the \vgn{} ones.
 High-mass satellites also show the same overall trend, with the timescales being similar until $z=2$, after which the \tng{} satellites have shorter disruption timescales (by $\sim1$~Gyr) until $z=0.6$, and then longer timescales or similar timescales at later times.
 This is again consistent with the \tng{} disruption fractions being higher than the \vgn{} ones until $z\sim0.5$ and then lower at later times.
 Note that the lower scatter for the \tng{} high-mass satellites is due to low-number statistics.